Cancer drugs A to Z list

 You might have a cough or feel short of breath.

-You may have changes in levels of minerals and salts in your blood, including low levels of sodium or high levels of uric acid (causing gout).
+You may have changes in levels of minerals and salts in your blood, including low levels of sodium or magnesium.
 You have regular blood tests during treatment to check this.

-You might get a sore mouth and mouth ulcers.
+You might get a sore mouth or throat.
 It may be painful to swallow drinks or food.
 You will have mouth washes to keep your mouth healthy.

 You can have painkillers to reduce the soreness.
 Take them half an hour before meals to make eating easier.